James-Yu/LaTeX-Workshop/README.md

 This secure build keeps a focused subset of the upstream editing and compilation workflow.

 - Build LaTeX documents manually with the fixed internal build recipe.
 - Resolve the build root with a fixed internal policy and always run manual build and clean against the resolved main root file.
+Secure build and viewer flows do not honor file-level `%!TEX root` comments.
 - Write build outputs and auxiliary files into the resolved root file directory, rather than honoring workspace-controlled output-path overrides.
 - Open the built PDF in a local VS Code tab using the bundled viewer assets, with one-way refresh from the extension to the viewer.
 - IntelliSense for citations, labels, commands, environments, document classes, packages, and input paths.